trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 #### Displaying the metrics

 To display the data we will use a combination of Jekyll and JavaScript.
 On our index page we will output an outline for the graphs with Jekyll.
-This will prevent a shift in window height when the data load and gives an indeterminate state to the viewers.
+This will prevent a shift in window height when the data loads and gives an indeterminate state to the viewers.

 {% highlight html %}
 {% raw %}